acifer/wikiconflict/README.md

 ### 1. Clone this repository in a folder in your machine.

 ### 2. Download the Pre-Trained word vectors
 After cloning this repository, get the word vectors from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
-Download [English Word Vector](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec) *note: word vector is a huge file*.
+Download [English Word Vector](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec).
 Create a directory `/wordvectors` in the root directory where the code is cloned.
-Store the word vector in this directory to be used in next steps.
+Save the word vector in this directory to be used in next steps.

+#### Note: word vector is a huge file.

 ### 3. Create required directory for saving intermediate and final outcome of analysis.